Subjective-Graph LLM Agents for Simulating Uncertainty in Classroom Social Perception: Experiments and Results

 Baseline results are averaged over five seeds; all other ablation settings are run under the shared seed set $\{42,43,44\}$ to enable paired comparisons with the Baseline.
 Under the Baseline configuration, we examine how the deviation between the group-perceived ranking and the ground-truth ranking evolves over time across five seeds (seeds$=\{42,43,44,45,46\}$).
-The results reveal a stable and reproducible accumulation of ranking misperception: $\mathrm{DPAE}$ increases from $0.066\pm0.008$ at the first exam to $0.124\pm0.009$ at the sixth exam, while the Spearman correlation decreases from $0.934\pm0.008$ to $0.876\pm0.009$.
-This pattern indicates that, even with an exogenous anchor provided by real exam signals at every time step, noise and uncertainty propagated through localized interactions can accumulate into a structured, time-amplifying deviation at the group level, rather than manifesting as transient random fluctuations.
+The results show a directionally consistent accumulation of ranking misperception: $\mathrm{DPAE}$ increases from $0.066\pm0.008$ at the first exam to $0.124\pm0.009$ at the sixth exam, while the Spearman correlation decreases from $0.934\pm0.008$ to $0.876\pm0.009$.
+This pattern indicates that, even with an exogenous anchor provided by exam signals at every time step, noise and uncertainty propagated through localized interactions can accumulate into a structured, time-amplifying deviation at the group level, rather than manifesting as transient random fluctuations.

 As shown in Fig.~\ref{fig:temporal_dpae_spearman}, $\mathrm{DPAE}$ increases monotonically with exam index and the Spearman correlation declines in tandem, with consistent directionality across random seeds.
-Fig.~\ref{fig:temporal_dpae_spearman_CI} further reports bootstrap $95\%$ confidence intervals computed over the seed dimension.
-The entire interval shifts upward over time, supporting the interpretation that the observed ``accumulated misperception'' is not driven by an outlier run, but instead reflects a statistically consistent temporal dynamic under repeated trials.
-Inspection of single-seed trajectories (e.g., seed=42) confirmed consistency with the population-averaged trends shown in Fig.~\ref{fig:temporal_dpae_spearman}, indicating that the accumulated misperception is a systematic effect rather than an artifact of averaging.
+The figure also overlays the ablation settings to show that the upward error trend is not unique to one configuration.
+Exploratory uncertainty intervals computed over the seed dimension shift upward over time, suggesting that the observed ``accumulated misperception'' is not driven by a single outlier run.